 Decision fatigue is the progressive decline in decision quality that occurs after making many consecutive choices, caused by depletion of the neural resources the prefrontal cortex requires for deliberate reasoning.
 Decision fatigue is distinct from general tiredness — a rested person making too many decisions will still experience degraded decision quality by end of day.

 Decision fatigue is not a character flaw — it’s neurochemistry.
-Research shows that each decision made depletes mental resources, making subsequent decisions progressively worse [2].
+Research by Bogdanov et al. (Psychological Science, 2021) shows that acute stress increases the preference to avoid cognitively demanding tasks, making subsequent decisions progressively worse [3].
 Executives face a high volume of consequential decisions weekly, and the cumulative cognitive load from choices with incomplete information drives both stress and burnout.
 For deeper strategies on managing your cognitive resources alongside your schedule, see the guide on stress management for effective planning.

 The principle of decision fatigue management is simple: reduce the number of decisions you make daily without reducing the quality of your work.
 Implement decision batching — group similar decisions together and handle them in one session rather than scattered throughout the day.
 Create decision frameworks for recurring choices so you’re not rebuilding the decision process each time.
 Delegate or automate low-consequence decisions entirely.
 If a decision is reversible and low-stakes, remove it from your list.